EOSgithub/linked-blog-starter-md/Afterword.md

 I could hear him shifting in his chair behind me, but he didn't respond.

 "Lutheria sent you when she could have sent Chondrus to do what you did tonight," I continued, measuring out the dried herbs.
 "Someone who wouldn't have cared about the cost.
-Someone who wouldn't have hesitated, or shown mercy, or come home looking like their heart had been torn out."
+Someone who wouldn't have hesitated, or shown mercy."

 "Maybe that would have been better—"